 The bill amends the Government Code by adding Section 556.0056, which restricts political subdivisions from using public funds for lobbying activities.
-Specifically, it prohibits these subdivisions from spending public funds to hire lobbyists or to pay nonprofit organizations that employ lobbyists for the purpose of lobbying members of the legislature.
+Specifically, it prohibits these subdivisions from spending public funds to hire lobbyists or to pay nonprofit associations that employ lobbyists for the purpose of lobbying members of the legislature.
 However, exceptions are made for associations representing elected sheriffs or law enforcement officers, as well as for certain activities where political subdivision employees can provide information or advocate without requiring lobbyist registration.
-Additionally, if a political subdivision violates this restriction, taxpayers or residents can seek injunctive relief and recover attorney's fees if they prevail in such actions.
+Additionally, if a political subdivision violates this provision, taxpayers or residents can seek injunctive relief and recover attorney's fees if they prevail.

 Statutes affected: Introduced: Local Government Code 89.002 (Local Government Code 89)